-This preface comes after all of the below information was written in an attempt to let you know it’s good information.
 Long story short, I feel the below is a great path towards passing the written exam.
 I scored an 86 on the written exam.
-Based on my grade report, I was 100% spot on that had my time management been better I would not have panicked on the style question and scored over 90 on the exam.
+Based on my grade report, I was correct in my conclusion that had my time management been better I would not have panicked on the style question and scored over 90 on the exam.
 I feel like if you study my material you have a great chance of doing very well on the exam.
 I will likely take it again in the future with the only change being that I bring a clock and be more aware of time.
 That future may be far away as I still have a looong way to go in terms of points to even think about a Master bjcp rank.
-I’m just happy I’ll get the National rank after I get my 20 points here in the next couple of months.
+I’m just happy to hit the national rank as it’s not something I thought I’d aspire to.

 May 5, 2017